markcapella/minClock/README.md

 ## Usage

-    Double click the icon that's added to your desktop.
+    Find and click the icon that's added to your systems menu.

+### markcapella@twcny.rr.com Rocks !

+        Yeah I do.